preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 ...
 .registerOmniaBlock({
     ...
+    //Define layout providers in which this block is supported
-    layoutDependencyProviders: ["wcm"] //this block is available for using inside wcm layout });
+    //For example: this block is supported to use inside wcm layout
+    layoutDependencyProviders: ["wcm"]
+});

 ```

-## WCM Block TItle
+## WCM Block Title

 If you are using wcm block title stuffs, you have to replace it: